mnit-rtmc/iris/docs/fonts.md

 ### Non-ASCII Characters

+Since NTCIP 1203 does not support Unicode, ASCII characters must be used as surrogates for arrows, diamonds, etc:

 | Character     | Code Point | ASCII | Fonts
 |---------------|------------|-------|---------------------------------
 | <sup>ND</sup> | 38         | &     | `14_ledstar`